bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 ## Instructor Notes

 * Prepare a list of project group members prior to the first class for this module.
 Assign three students per group: one advanced, one average, one struggling.
 You can add a slide to this module's slide deck to list the group members, or you can send the list out to students via Slack.
-Let students know that they will be allowed to create their own groups for the final project.
+Let students know that they will be allowed to create their own groups for the Project 03.

 * If students complain about group configurations, remind them of the following: